 To afford to self fund your care fees, you may have to sell your assets or your home to raise the money.

 If you do not sell your home and cannot afford to self fund your care fees, the local authority will normally wait until you either pass away or sell your property and move.
 They will then send their care bill for your care fees and recover any fees.

-It is currently estimated that 40,000 homes are sold each year with the proceeds being used to self fund residential care fees or social care fees.
+It is currently estimated that 40,000 homes are sold each year with the proceeds having to be used to self fund residential care fees or social care fees.
 How long would your property last?
-Visit our Property Decumulator Calculator to see how long your house would last.
+Use the Property Decumulator Calculator to see how long your house would last.